FAQ - Online MS Programs

 - What do online instructors expect from students?

 - I do not have a strong science educational background, but I have worked in a lab.
-Is there a way I could leverage my work experience for admission into the Integrative Pharmacology program?
+Is there a way I could leverage my work experience for admission into the MS in Integrative Pharmacology program?

 - Is there a way that I can take a class right away, even though I haven't been accepted?